AP-CSPrinciples/CSP-using_Python/source/Python/Python_Basics.md

 Methods make object-oriented programming in Python powerful, allowing objects to encapsulate both data and functionality.

-Absolutely!
-Here's an updated explanation that includes:

-1. A clear definition of a **procedure** in Python.
-2. A Python example of a procedure.
-3. A side-by-side chart comparing a **Method**, **Procedure**, and **Function**, specifically in the Python context — making it relevant and understandable for students.

 ---

 ### Procedures

 In Python, a **procedure** is a function that performs a task **without returning a value**.
 It's called for its **side effects**, such as printing text, updating a file, or modifying a global variable. *It doesn't give anything back to the caller.*

 ---

 **Python Procedure**